slam10s/may-madness/docs/2020-21/ncaam/matches/R1_59-60_MTSU_vs_TULN.md

 ### Dual Outcome Based on Individual Metrics

 Based on the composite metrics for each individual match:
-- Tulane should win 4 or more singles matches _61%_ of the time.
+- Tulane should win 4 or more singles matches *61%* of the time.
-- Middle Tenn. should win 4 or more singles matches _13%_ of the time.
+- Middle Tenn. should win 4 or more singles matches *13%* of the time.
-- The winner of the doubles point will decide the match the other _26%_ of the time.
+- The winner of the doubles point should decide the match the other *26%* of the time.
-- If Tulane wins the doubles point, their chances of winning the dual improve to _87%_.
+- If Tulane wins the doubles point, their chances of winning the dual improve to *87%*.
-- If Middle Tenn. wins the doubles point, their chances of winning the dual improve to _39%_.
+- If Middle Tenn. wins the doubles point, their chances of winning the dual improve to *39%*.

 ------